chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/install_server_ha_aws.rst>`__

 .. warning:: This topic is deprecated as of the 12.9 release of the Chef servver.
-For the latest information on high availability and how to set up a highly-available server cluster, see `High Availability: Backend Cluster <https://docs.chef.io/install_server_ha.html>`_.
+For the latest information on high availability and how to set up a highly-available server cluster, see :doc:`High Availability: Backend Cluster </install_server_ha>`.

 This topic describes how to set up the Chef server for high availability in Amazon Web Services (AWS).